lingoer/JSON2Anything/README.md

-##JSON2Anything
-JSON2Anything(J2A) converts JSON to NSObject's subclass, struts, enum etc.

-1. Dynamic control an app's UI  in server-side.
-2. Fix bug in server-side.
-3. Upgrade app in server-side.

 ## Introduction
+JSON2Anything(J2A) is a magical library that converts pure JSON to any Cocoa Objects, Structs, Enums ets.
+With J2A interated in your projects, you can:

+1. Dynamic control an app's UI  from your server-side.
+2. Fix bugs from your server-side.
+3. Apply Hot Fix Patches to your app online, and, from your server-side.

+## Usage
-Here's a simple example:
+Here's a simple example showing the way to load a custom UIView dynamically:

 A JSON file named "view.json" in project
 ```JSON